jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes In this case, if Rodauth does not handle the request and the user is not logged in, the Roda middleware will redirect them to the login page, which Rodauth will handle.
-If the user is logged in, any route that Rodauth does not handle will be passed to the application.|You may be concerned about the extra overhead of this approach, but fear not, Roda is very light framework, and this only adds about 2 megabytes to your application's memory overhead.
+If the user is logged in, any route that Rodauth does not handle will be passed to the application.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>require 'roda'